princedan-123/alx-zero_day/README.md

 ALX SE PROGRAMME
 ALX SE PROGRAMME teaches software enginering to committed students In other to make it in ALX SE programme, you have to learn how to learn.
+Alx can be overwhelming but do not give up.